n6il/toolshed-boisy/README.md

 ToolShed is a cornucopia of tools and source code for the Tandy Color Computer and Dragon micro.

 The repository contains:
-- assemblers to perform cross-development from Windows, Linux, and macOS
-- os9 and decb tools for copying files to/from host file systems to disk images
+- os9 and decb tools for copying files to/from host file systems to disk images.
-- source code for various CoCo and Dragon ROMs
+- source code for CoCo and Dragon system ROMs.
-- source code to HDB-DOS, DriveWire DOS, and SuperDOS
+- source code for custom ROMs like HDB-DOS, DriveWire DOS, and SuperDOS.
+- source code for the Microware C compiler for cross-hosted compilation (currently needs work).
-- other miscellaneous tools
+- other miscellaneous tools.
+- assemblers to perform cross-development from Windows, Linux, and macOS (see the NOTE below on assembler recommendations).

 **NOTE:** while the venerable 6809 cross-assembler, mamou, is part of the repository, it is only kept for historical value.
 Everyone should really be using William Astle's excellent LWTOOLS which contains the *lwasm* 6809 assembler and *lwlink* linker.
 [Download the latest version of the source here.](http://lwtools.projects.l-w.ca)

 ## Building on Windows

-The recommended build environment is MingW32 or MingW64 (http://mingw.org/), MSYS2 (http://msys2.github.io/), or the WSL subsystem (for Windows 10+) (https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
+The recommended build environment is [MingW32 or MingW64](http://mingw.org/), [MSYS2](http://msys2.github.io/), or the [WSL subsystem for Windows 10+](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

-The easiest way to install MingW is using a mingw-get-inst.*.exe from http://mingw.org/wiki/Getting_Started
+The easiest way to install MingW is using a mingw-get-inst.*.exe [from here](http://mingw.org/wiki/Getting_Started).

 Inside MingW, make sure you have "make" installed.
 There are several options, but the simpler mingw-make should be good enough:
 ```